emc-mongoose/mongoose-storage-driver-kafka/README.md

 Mongoose should perform the load operations on the *records* when the configuration option `item-type` is set to `data`.

 ### Create
-`ProducerApi` has a `KafkaProducer` class with function  [send()](http://kafka.apache.org/21/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html#send-org.apache.kafka.clients.producer.ProducerRecord-), which can send a record to topic.
+`ProducerApi` has a `KafkaProducer` class with function  [send()](http://kafka.apache.org/21/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html#send-org.apache.kafka.clients.producer.ProducerRecord-org.apache.kafka.clients.producer.Callback-), which can send a record to topic.
 * Steps:

 ### Read
-`ConsumerApi` has a `KafkaConsumer` class, provided with function [poll()](http://kafka.apache.org/21/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html#send-org.apache.kafka.clients.producer.ProducerRecord-).
+`ConsumerApi` has a `KafkaConsumer` class, provided with function [poll()](https://kafka.apache.org/10/javadoc/org/apache/kafka/clients/consumer/Consumer.html#poll-long-).
 According to Kafka documentation, on each poll Consumer  begins to consume records from last offset.
 * Steps:

 ### Update
 Not supported.

 ### Delete
-Not supported.
+deleteRecords()[http://kafka.apache.org/21/javadoc/org/apache/kafka/clients/admin/AdminClient.html#deleteRecords-java.util.Map-org.apache.kafka.clients.admin.DeleteRecordsOptions-] function from AdminClient(AdminClient API) class, deletes all records before the one with giving offset.

 ### List
 Not supported.